I know what you’re thinking. Is it really possible to love winter?

 I agree winter can sometimes be tough.
 The weather is grim.
 It’s cold.
 It’s rainy.
 It’s icy.
 Depending on where you are it can be snowy.

-But there are some wonderful things about winter.
+But yes it is possible to love winter.
+There are some wonderful things about this time of year.
 And as I’m one who always tries to look at the bright side, I’ve compiled a list of my favourite things about winter.

 Here are 5 reasons to love winter

 If you’re in the Northern Hemisphere, the holiday season and all the fun it entails is a lovely spring-board into winter.

 There’s the decorations and lights, the joyful atmosphere, the anticipation, and the celebrations, with colleagues, family and friends.

 Then as the New Year approaches it’s time to reflect on the year that been and make plans for the year ahead.

 It’s that delicious feeling of a fresh start.

 Whether or not you make resolutions or goals or start a new diary or planner, it’s wonderful to look ahead and anticipate the year ahead and all of its possibilities.